AI Safety or Security? What We Lose in Translation

 Laila Shaheen

-8/1/20254 min read
+8/1/20255 min read

 Between 2023 and 2025, discussions around artificial intelligence underwent a subtle yet profound shift in terminology from AI safety to AI security.

-While many may use these words interchangeably, they are in fact fundamentally different.They trigger different emotions, advance different priorities, and serve different agendas.
+While many may use these words interchangeably, they are in fact fundamentally different.
+They trigger different emotions, advance different priorities, and serve different agendas.

 To call something a matter of security is to securitize it.
 And to securitize an issue is to take it from the realm of normal politics, where citizens can debate, influence, and hold leaders accountable, to the realm of exceptional, emergency politics, where democratic processes are sidelined in favor of whatever the state deems necessary to defend its national interest.

 In this shift, citizens cease to be participants and instead become objects of security.
-Their fears are weaponized, their access to critical information is curtailed, and their rights are quietly bargained away; all in the name of protection from some elusive threat.
+Their fears are weaponized, their access to critical information is curtailed, and their rights are quietly bargained away, all in the name of protection from some elusive threat.

 Sam Altman has appeared twice before congress: once in May 2023 and again in May 2025.

-In just two years, the conversation around AI, from the public and the private perspective, shifted from keeping technology safe to defending the nation against a national security threat.
-The vocabulary shifted, and with it, the politics.
+In two short years, discussions of AI, from the public and the private perspectives, shifted from keeping the technology safe, to defending the nation against a national security threat.

 So why does this matter?
 Allow me to present three key concerns.

-Historically, a similar linguistic maneuver emerged during the Cold War.
-American officials deliberately reframed ‘security’ as national and state security, replacing the previously favored term of the military ‘defense.’
-This shift was strategic: the war effort required a fusion of military and civilian activities, making the blurring of these lines essential.
+The move was strategic: the war effort demanded a fusion of military and civilian activities, and blurring those boundaries became essential.
 Unlike ‘defense,’ which carried a strictly geopolitical and military connotation, ‘security’ could be invoked more broadly to rally the public against threats both foreign and domestic.
-As this example shows, the dismantling of such distinctions began with the seemingly benign act of choosing a different word.
+As this episode demonstrates, the dismantling of such distinctions began with the seemingly benign act of choosing a different word.

 “As America’s world-leading AI sector approaches artificial general intelligence (AGI), with a Chinese Communist Party (CCP) determined to overtake us by 2030, the Trump Administration’s new AI Action Plan can ensure that American-led AI, built on democratic principles, continues to prevail over CCP-built autocratic, authoritarian AI.”

 From there, the letter reads less like a policy recommendation and more like a corporate wish list.
-OpenAI urges the government to:
+OpenAI calls on the governmnet to fast-track facility clearances for frontier AI labs "committed to supporting national security," ease compliance with federal security regulations for AI tools, and accelerate AI testing, deployment, and procurement across federal agencies.

 This kind of rhetoric, so bluntly designed to manipulate public perception and justify letting private AI companies 'move fast and break things' under the threat of the communist boogeyman, is deeply dangerous.